Codefresh behind the firewall

 Any of these pipelines will work out the box and no extra configuration is needed.
 In all cases all data will stay with the private local network and will never exit the firewall.

-Notice that long running compositions (preview test environments) are not yet available via the Codefresh build agent.
+Notice that long running compositions (preview test environments) are not yet available via the Codefresh build runner.

 Checking out code from a private GIT repository